revilowaldow/BITC/Sessions/2023/11 19 - Session 12.md

 [[Therten]]
 Orc held captive by cult fanatic
-Worked near the docks, owns
+Worked near the docks, owns a stall

 Cultist was well dressed
 Merchant dress